 But, heavy-duty leashes should be considered mandatory for dogs that fall into any of the following categories.

-If your dog drags you around the neighborhood during your daily walks, you’ll need to go with a heavy-duty leash that can withstand this type of constant stress.
+If your dog drags you around the neighborhood during your daily walks, you’ll need to go with a heavy-duty leash for dogs who pull that can withstand this type of constant stress.

 Reactive or Aggressive Dogs